 Propane deep fryers are meant to be used outdoors.
 They either have a dedicated propane hook-up that can be used with a tank or natural gas line, or they are meant to be used over a propane stove.
 The latter type are merely large stockpots that include fryer kits -- usually a thermometer, poultry rack and lid.

 Oil-less deep fryers can be powered by electricity or propane.
 This type of home deep fryer is a versatile cooking unit designed to produce the same restaurant-style fried taste without the hassle, expense and mess of dealing with large amounts of cooking oil.
 Many of these also steam or perform other cooking tasks, like stir-frying.

 About turkey deep fryers

-Deep frying has become a popular way to cook turkeys, particularly at large holiday gatherings when the stove and oven are filled to capacity with side dishes and desserts.
+Deep frying has become a popular way to cook turkeys, particularly for large holiday gatherings when the stove and oven are filled to capacity with side dishes and desserts.
 Turkey deep fryers come in all configurations -- electric or propane, oil or oil-less.
 The only difference between a turkey deep fryer and other home deep fryers is that you need to have the interior capacity for a large bird.
 However, many people don't like to deep fry a large turkey, even if the manufacturer says the deep fryer has the ability to do so; they prefer frying two smaller birds of about 10 to 12 pounds, saying they get better results.